-Latest versions of Windows 10 allows the users to move Microsoft Store Apps from C drive.
+The latest versions of Windows 10 allow the users to move Microsoft Store Apps from the C drive.
 It means you can move Windows 10 Apps from C drive.
-You can also change default save location for new Windows 10 apps to other drive, so that new apps from Windows Store will install directly to other drive.
-You can’t move default apps that came pre-installed with Windows 10, like Camera, Calculator etc. But you can move other apps that you have installed from Windows Store.
+You can also change the default save location for new Windows 10 apps to another drive so that new apps from Windows Store will install directly to another drive.
+You can’t move default apps that came pre-installed with Windows 10, like Camera, Calculator, etc. But you can move other apps that you have installed from Windows Store.

-This tutorial shows you, how to move Windows 10 apps, that you have downloaded and installed from Microsoft store manually on ‘C’ drive, to another drive of your choice.
-Tutorial is quite simple and straight forward.
+This tutorial shows you, how to move Windows 10 apps, that you have downloaded and installed from the Microsoft store manually on the ‘C‘ drive, to another drive of your choice.
+The tutorial is quite simple and straightforward.
 So, let’s do it.

 Move Windows 10 Apps from C Drive to D Drive

 You can move Microsoft Apps from C drive to other drives like D or E drive.
-But before you start moving apps from C drive, make sure to change default save location for Microsoft Store apps to same drive where you wish to move them.
-Otherwise, you will get 0x80070005 error while moving the app.
-For example, if you want to move Microsoft apps to D drive, first change default app save location to D drive.
+But before you start moving apps from the C drive, make sure to change the default save location for Microsoft Store apps to the same drive where you wish to move them.
+Otherwise, you will get the 0x80070005 error while moving the app.
+For example, if you want to move Microsoft apps to D drive, first change the “default app save location” to D drive.

 Step 1: Open Apps Settings

-To move Windows Apps from C drive to D drive or other drive we need to open Apps Settings.
-So, first open Settings by pressing “Windows + I” key combination on keyboard.
+To move Windows Apps from C drive to D drive or another drive we need to open Apps Settings.
+So, first open Settings by pressing the “Windows + I” key combination on the keyboard.
 Go to Settings and click on Apps.

 Step 2: Select App to Move to D Drive (or Other Drive)

-Click on the app that you want to move to D drive (or other drive).
+Click on the app that you want to move to D drive (or another drive).
 You will see two options i.e. Move and Uninstall.
-You can use Uninstall option if you want to uninstall selected app from your Windows 10 PC.
-Click on Move to move this app to other drive.
+You can use Uninstall option if you want to uninstall the selected app from your Windows 10 PC.
+Click on Move to move this app to another drive.